jkim1014/personal-site/app/data/about.md

 #### Intro
 I am a student at Harvard studying Computer Science and Physics.
-I was born and raised with a family of 5 the first half of my life in Seoul, South Korea, then fell in love with Miami after immigration.
-I enjoy growing empathy as a product manager advocating for customers and learning the best practices as a software engineer.
+I was born and raised the first half of my life in Seoul, South Korea, then fell in love with Miami after immigration.
+I enjoy growing empathy as a product manager advocating for customers and learning the best modern engineering practices as a software engineer.
 <br><br>
 I am passionate about teaching CS concepts, learning about consumers with B2C products, and working with honest and innovative designs.
 I am particularly interested in incremental social impact with education and perpetuating ethical decisions when building products.
 <br><br>